he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/feat/All Shall End in Flames.md

 **Overflow:**

 Powerful impulses temporarily overdraw the energy of your kinetic gate.
-When you use an impulse that has the overflow trait, your kinetic aura deactivates until you revitalize it (typically with [[Channel Elements]]).
+When you use an impulse that has the overflow trait, your kinetic aura deactivates until you revitalize it (typically with [[DATABASE/action/Channel Elements|Channel Elements]]).
 Extinguishing your element this severely is taxing, and consequently, you can use only one overflow impulse per round, even if you reactivate your kinetic gate.

 **Primal:**